What to Know About Moving Quotes

 Keep the following in mind as you review quotes and choose a moving company:

 Don’t sign blank or incomplete estimates, and don’t use any moving company that asks you to do so.
-The FMCSA advises that the only pieces of info that might not appear in legitimate paperwork are the weight of your belongings (on a nonbinding estimate) and unforeseen charges from transit.
+According to the FMCSA, the only information that might not appear in legitimate paperwork are the weight of your belongings (for nonbinding estimates) and unforeseen charges from transit.

 If the mover asks you to sign incomplete documents the day of the move, tell them you need to reschedule and then use a different moving company.
 A mover can scam you by having you sign an incomplete estimate and then adding charges you never agreed to.